AngelinaSG/commision-fees-calculation-app/README.md

 ## Installation

-Open project in you code editor and run
+1. Open project in you code editor
+2. Create .env file in the root.
+Add API_BASE_URL variable
+3. Make sure you are using Node.js LTS
+4. Run

 ```sh
 npm install